slub/labe/notes/2022_01_13_meeting_minutes.md

 ```

 * [ ] **AP2 Abruf der aktuellen Dumps**

 There is a module
 [`oci.py`](https://github.com/GROSSWEBER/labe/blob/main/python/labe/oci.py)
-which checks Open Citataions website for new dumps.
+which checks [Open Citations website](https://opencitations.net/download) for new dumps.
 The most recent download
 URL can be queried from the command line:

 ```